 After having dinner with a bunch of guys at the sports bar at the hotel we all headed out for a Meetup with Pat Flynn at a local restaurant.
-From there we headed over to a party at a rooft0p bar called Three Sixty.
-It was a get together hosted by Credit Karma and Lending Club, and it was cool because from the bar you could look down towards Busch Stadium, and see the National League Championship Series that was going on down below.
+From there we headed over to a party at a rooftop bar called Three Sixty.
+It was a get-together hosted by Credit Karma and Lending Club, and it was cool because from the bar you could look down towards Busch Stadium, and see the National League Championship Series that was going on down below.
 The place was packed with Cardinal fans, and later on downtown would explode with them as they won and advanced to the World Series.

-From that party we moved on to a small get together hosted by the folks at Fidelity at a local restaurant.
+From that party, we moved on to a small get-together hosted by the folks at Fidelity at a local restaurant.
 It was a good time with lots of good conversation with folks like Robert Farrington of The College Investor among others, and a nice way to top off the evening.
 Plus, they gave us gift bags with $10 Starbucks cards in them, so they know what I like, right?

 FINCON13 Day 3

 Next I jumped over to the session being given by my friend Jeff Rose where he talked about recovering after being hit hard by Google’s Panda and Penguin updates.
 His story was interesting to me because I was hit by those updates as well and saw my traffic take a significant hit.
-He has been able to slowly recover over time through working with bigger brands for traffic, by writing a book, doing a podcast and a variety of other things.
+He has been able to slowly recover over time through working with bigger brands for traffic, by writing a book, doing a podcast, and a variety of other things.
 In other words, he didn’t whine about losing traffic, he found new ways to create new traffic streams.

-At the Expo that afternoon I took headshots for people against the FINCON13 backdrop, and watched as Steve from MoneyPlanSOS hosted a live game show.
+At the Expo that afternoon I took headshots for people against the FINCON13 backdrop and watched as Steve from MoneyPlanSOS hosted a live game show.
 It was a lot of fun, and it was topped off by a live podcast by Caleb Wojcik and Pat Flynn.

 After all that fun I attended another great session, this one by Carrie Rocha about how to hire a rock star staff, and some of the issues that go along with it including some legal things like non-disclosure agreements, non-competes and other important business considerations.
 I arrived at the session a bit late so I think I’ll have to watch it again online.

-The evening was complete with a high energy talk from Derek Halpern on the main stage.
+The evening was complete with a high-energy talk from Derek Halpern on the main stage.
 Derek’s talk focused on the importance of promoting our content.
 He said most people spend 80% of their time creating content and 20% of it promoting the content.
-He proposed that we flip that on it’s head, and promote 80% and write 20%.
+He proposed that we flip that on its head, and promote 80%, and write 20%.

 He talked about his TAPP principle for creating successful content; Target, appeal, produce, promote.
 You first target your content to a specific reader, then re-frame it to make it relevant to all your readers.
-Write a post with universal appeal that draws people in from the start.
+Write a post with a universal appeal that draws people in from the start.
 Produce the content and use short sentences and paragraphs, especially at the beginning.
 Finally, promote your content the different audiences, even ones you may not have thought of before.
 Email other bloggers with lots of traffic and convince them to ask to see your content by carefully crafting an appeal.